marcusrossel/marcusrossel.github.io/_posts/2020-06-02-kaleidoscope-3.md

 Populating the symbol table requires a little bit more thought.
 What we're doing is...
 For each of the function's parameters (`function.head.parameters.enumerated()`), get the `LLVMValueRef` (by calling `LLVMGetParam`) that will be used for that parameter's *argument*.
 Then associate that value with the parameter's name in the symbol table.
 Those `LLVMValueRef`s will be populated for us when calling `LLVMBuildCall`, where we have to provide the actual arguments.
 So basically what we're doing here is associating each parameter name with a *handle* to the argument-to-be.
 The remainder of the generator method is more pleasant again.
 First we move the instruction builder to the newly created `entryBlock`.
 And then, since the only kinds of statements we have in *Kaleidoscope* are expressions, we build a single return statement, that returns whatever value the `function.body` evaluates to.

+The way we've implemented `generate(function:)` leads to a notable restriction on *Kaleidoscope* programs - function overloading is not possible.
+I.e. if we have one function `my_func(x)` and another `my_func(a, b)`, the IR generator will throw an error.
+We will not fix this problem in this tutorial, but as [LLVM's tutorial](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/LangImpl03.html#id4) puts it:

+> There are a number of ways to fix this bug, see what you can come up with!

 ## Program Generation